libp2p/universal-connectivity-workshop/en/py/02-tcp-transport/lesson.md

 # Lesson 2: Transport Layer - TCP Connection

-Building on your basic py-libp2p node, in this lesson you'll learn about transport layers and establish your first peer-to-peer connections using TCP with security and multiplexing.
+Building on your basic py-libp2p node, in this lesson you'll learn about transport layers and establish your first peer-to-peer connections using TCP with Noise and Yamux multiplexing.

 ## Learning Objectives

 By the end of this lesson, you will:

 - Understand py-libp2p's transport abstraction
 - Configure TCP transport with security and multiplexing
-- Set up a TCP listener to accept incoming connections
-- Establish connections to remote peers
+- Establish a connection to a remote peer
 - Handle connection events properly

 ## Background: Transport Layers in py-libp2p